JVB11/jvb11.github.io/_pages/software.md

 ## Scientific Software Suites I Like to Use

-> *Additional information on these scientific software suites can be found on their respective websites, whose hyperlinks are provided below the succinct descriptions in the form of clickable logos.*
+> *Additional information about these scientific software suites can be found on their websites, which can be accessed by clicking on the logos.*

 ### Modules for Experiments in Stellar Astrophysics ([MESA](https://docs.mesastar.org/en/stable/)) + [GYRE](https://gyre.readthedocs.io/en/stable/) stellar oscillation code